 Accommodation options on safari can vary greatly, from simple campsites to high end luxury safari lodges.
 One thing we have found is that not every accommodation, especially the more remote and basic ones, will have AC power outlets.
 Or at least not one in your room (there is usually at least one public shared power outlet somewhere in a lodge or campsite).

 If they have wall outlets, they will likely be 220V-240V, so you will want to check that all your equipment supports this if you are coming from a country like the USA, Japan, or Canada which has 110V-120V power.
-Many people will also need a travel adaptor to adapt your plugs, depending on where you are coming from and your travel destination.
+Many people will also need a travel adapter to adapt their plugs, depending on where they’re coming from and their travel destination.
+We use the Epicka universal travel adapter, which covers pretty much every socket type you’re likely to run into at an African lodge.

 However, rather than full power outlets, many locations offer USB outlets.
 These don’t use so much electricity, and are often powered by solar panels.